emee-dev/apicize/README.md

 Apicize is a testing platform that facilitates webservice testing both via GUI and CLI.
 It utilizes Rust and V8 for file I/O and to execute  HTTP requests and tests.
 Tauri, React, MobX and MUI are used for the UI.
 The Monaco editor is used to edit JSON and JavaScript.

+This is a recent update and will continue to add more for testing purposes.

 ### Contents

 * [Installation](#installation)